Peñarol: Senior titles

+Under-20 team

 South American Club of the Century

 In 2009, the International Federation of Football History & Statistics released a list of the best clubs of the 20th century on each continent.
 The organization awarded points for each victory in a quarterfinal or higher in international competition but only took into account games played after 1932 for the Professional era.
 Peñarol was the number-one team in South America, above Independiente of Argentina and arch-rivals Nacional.

 Other sports

 Basketball

 Peñarol's basketball records date back to the late 1920s, when Club Piratas was formed; in 1931, it became Peñarol.
 Its first league game (in the fourth division of Uruguayan basketball) was played in 1940.
 By 1943 the team, playing in the first division for Ramón Esnal, finished third.
 The following year Peñarol won the Federal Championship, a tournament attracting the best basketball teams in Montevideo; in 2003, the league changed its name to Liga Uruguaya de Basketball.

 In 1945, Peñarol jumped from the Uruguayan Basketball Federation to play in a new league; when the upstart league failed, the club rejoined the federation in 1947.
 In 1952 Peñarol again won the Federal Championship, winning the Winter Tournament in 1953 and 1955.
 After a low period (with relegation in 1968), Peñarol won the Uruguayan Championship in 1973, 1978, and 1979;the latter was the first professional tournament in league history.
 In 1982 the club enjoyed its most successful season, winning the Federal Championship and the Winter Tournament The club also won the Campeonato Sudamericano de Clubes in 1983.
 In 1985 the club was relegated, beginning a downward spiral which ended with its expulsion from the league in 1997.
 However, the club rejoined in 2018 the Federación Uruguaya de Basket Ball, in the third tier.